Known4225/chjant/README.txt

-Seagate is a C compiler with limited capability.
+Chjant is a C compiler with limited capability.
-It will compile the seagateFunction.c file into a logic gates txt file that can be opened with my logic gates application (included in this project)
+It will compile the chjantFunction.c file into a logic gates txt file that can be opened with my logic gates application (included in this project)

-Write C code in the seagateFunction.c file and then run seagate.o.
+Write C code in the chjantFunction.c file and then run chjant.o.
 The code will generate a text file that can then be loaded into the logic gates simulator.

-You can use make to make the seagate program, or use gcc seagate.c recordPaddedReg.c include/list.c -o seagate.o because i decided to overcomplicate it this time and have it use multiple c files
+You can use make to make the chjant program, or use gcc chjant.c recordPaddedReg.c include/list.c -o chjant.o because i decided to overcomplicate it this time and have it use multiple c files

 Current features include: